stevewarsa/Knowledgebase/README.md

 10. Find usages of field or method - Alt + F7
 11. Rename field or method - Shift + F6

+#### Other Intellij Stuff
+If deleting a folder somewhere under .m2 and you want to get the jar to redownload

+From Intellij, right click on project and select Maven -> Reimport

 ### VS Code Shortcuts
 1. List Methods/Fields - Ctl + Shift + o (then start typing the method or field you want to find)
 2. Go to definition - F12